 - Coat the tofu in the crumb mixture, pressing down to ensure it sticks well.

-- Shake off any excess crumb, then transfer the tofu to a separate plate.
+- Shake off excess crumbs, then transfer the tofu to a separate plate.

 Step 5: Fry the Vegan Schnitzels

-- In a large shallow frying pan, heat up a generous amount of sunflower oil over medium-high heat.
+- Heat up a generous amount of sunflower oil over medium-high heat in a large, shallow frying pan.

 - Check if the oil is hot enough by adding a breadcrumb – if it sizzles immediately, it’s ready!

-- Fry the tofu schnitzels until golden brown on both sides, approximately 2 minutes per side.
+- Fry the tofu schnitzels until golden brown, approximately 2 minutes per side.

-- Transfer to a plate lined with paper towel to remove excess oil, then let it cool slightly before serving.
+- Transfer to a plate lined with paper towel to remove excess oil, then cool it slightly before serving.

 Serving Suggestions

-- Serve with a side of mashed potatoes, gravy and steamed vegetables for a classic meal.
+- Pub dinner: serve the schnitzel with a side of mashed potatoes, gravy, and steamed vegetables for a classic meal.

-- Top with passata or marinara sauce and vegan cheese, then broil/grill to make Parmigiana.
+- Parmigiana: top with passata or marinara sauce and vegan cheese, then broil/grill to make Parmigiana.

-- Pile it high on a vegan burger bun with lettuce, tomato, and pickles for a tasty sandwich.
+- Burger: pile it high on a vegan burger bun with lettuce, tomato, and pickles for a tasty sandwich.

-- Serve on top of a bed of rice and with a side of stir-fried veggies for a filling meal.
+- Stir Fry: serve on top of a bed of rice and with a side of stir-fried veggies for a filling meal.

-- Slice and serve on top of a salad for a crunchy and protein-packed option.
+- Salad: slice and serve on top of a leafy salad for a crunchy and protein-packed option.
+I think this would make a great ceaser salad with a creamy mayo or ranch dressing.

 Substitutions